Backwardation vs Contango: Why the Shape of the Futures Curve Matters

 Effect on Futures Rolling

-• If you’re long the commodity, rolling typically means selling the near-month at a higher price and buying the further-month at a lower price.
+• You sell your expiring contract at a higher price and buy the deferred contract at a lower price.

-• If you remain long, you sell your near contract lower and buy the next contract higher.
+• You sell your expiring contract cheap and buy the deferred contract at a premium.

 Hedging Implications